 Ethical issues of PGD

-Some people fear that PGD will lead to selecting for particular traits, such as sex, hair colour or behaviour, and will allow people to make ‘designer babies’.
-However, most of these traits are the result of the action of more than one gene, and it is unlikely that people will be able to select for complex traits like these.
+Some people fear that PGD will lead to selecting for particular traits, such as gender, hair colour or behaviour, and will allow people to make ‘designer babies’.
+However, most human traits are the result of the action of more than one gene, and it is unlikely that people will be able to select for complex traits like these.

 PGD in New Zealand